 Electric utilities, in general, are subject to numerous environmental statutes, regulations, and other rules administered at the federal, state, and local level.
 These environmental rules are subject to change and tend to increase and become more stringent over time.

-However, the decision on June 6, 2019, to permanently close the Gibbons Creek Steam Electric Station ("Gibbons Creek") may change how these rules are applied to Gibbons Creek - some rules may remain in effect, some may no longer be applicable, and some may come into play for the closure of the operation.
-These potential changes are discussed below.
+TMPA sold the Gibbons Creek Steam Electric Station ("GCSES") on February 10, 2021, and the associated environmental permits and responsibility for environmental compliance have been transferred to the new owner.
+The new owner is actively decommissioning GCSES.